-Successful Master students are encouraged to continue their studies in the three-year PhD program offered by the Center for Doctoral Studies in Social and Behavioral Sciences, a step taken by a significant number of our M.A. graduates.
-Credits earned during the M.A. count towards the PhD course requirements, thus reducing the time needed to complete the PhD program.
-Information on the integrated program can be found here.
+Successfull Master students are encouraged to continue their studies in the three-year PhD program at the Center for Doctoral Studies in Social and Behavioral Sciences, a step taken by a significant number of our M.A. graduates.
+Credits earned during the Master program count towards PhD course requirements, thus reducing the time needed to complete the PhD program.
+Please contact the program manager Milanka Stojkovic for further inquiries.

 Scholarships and Funding

 Mannheim has repeatedly been rated as Germany's leading School for Political Science in Germany according to QS World Ranking and Times Higher Education Ranking (THE).
-Other renowned rankings like CHE (Centrum für Hochschulentwicklung (CHE) / Die Zeit) have awarded Mannheim's Political Science Department the maximum score in all evaluated categories and ranked the University of Mannheim as the best German public unversity in Political Science.
+Other renowned rankings like CHE have awarded Mannheim's Political Science Department the maximum score in all evaluated categories and ranked the University of Mannheim as the best German public unversity in Political Science.

 Creative, cosmopolitan, economically advanced – the UNESCO Creative City impresses with its numerous concerts, museums, theaters, and festivals such as the Enjoy Jazz festival and the International Film Festival.
 The stadium of the ‘Bundesliga’ soccer team Hoffenheim is nearby, and the home matches of ‘Mannheim Adler’ (Ice hockey) and ‘Rhein-Neckar-Löwen’ (Handball) take place in the impressive SAP-Arena just outside the city.
 Mannheim is a green city with many parks and recreation areas close to the city center.